Irintai/irintai.modular/docs/README.md

    - Check if memory mode is enabled
    - Verify the index file exists

+3. **Plugin or threading errors**:
+   - Run enhanced diagnostics to identify and fix issues
+   - Check logs for specific error messages
+   - Verify plugin manifest files exist and are valid

-3. **Performance issues**:
+4. **Performance issues**:
    - Monitor resource usage in dashboard
    - Try smaller models if on limited hardware
    - Enable 8-bit mode for large models

 ### Logs

 Logs are stored in `data/logs/` and can be viewed within the application by clicking "View Logs" in the toolbar.
+The diagnostic tools can automatically analyze these logs to identify recurring issues.

 ## Contributing